cssnano/cssnano/CONTRIBUTING.md

 it, then please open an issue before writing a pull request.
 We find it more helpful to discuss your requirements before writing any code.

+To help us generate the changelog, follow the [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) format in your commit messages.

 ### Documentation

 The documentation website is also included with the repository, under `/site`.